All information is subject to change at the discretion of the course coordinator.

 Gen Bio Lab 01:119:117 or 01:119:102 and Genetics 01:447:380 or Genetic Analysis I 01:447:384

 This course is limited to Genetics majors.
-Other students can be added by special permission number pending space availability.
+Other students may be added by special permission number pending space availability.

 Quantitative Biology and Bioinformatics is a computer-based laboratory course that introduces students to the use of computers in biological research.
 The course is a Python programming boot camp designed for students with no prior programming experience (45%) followed by bioinformatics instruction that continues to build on the Python skills (55%).
 Classes consist of a mixture of lecture and computer-based exercises, as well as time for students to work on assignments.
 The course provides introductory Data Science skills needed to conduct basic computational research in the life sciences and is of most relevance for students who plan to pursue research careers, attend graduate or medical school, or enter the biomedical/research workforce.

 Class will meet for 2.5 hrs. twice per week.
 No prior programming experience is required- the course is designed specifically for beginners.
 However, because computer programming concepts can be difficult for some students to master, we strongly recommend you complete an hour or more of an online Python tutorial before the start of class, to get a sense of whether a programming course is a good choice for you.
 More info is provided on the course Canvas website.

 Course Satisfies Learning Goals